Generic Name: icatibant (eye KAT i bant)

 Common Firazyr side effects may include:

-pain, bruising, swelling, numbness, warmth, or a feeling of pressure where the injection was given;
+pain, numbness, bruising, redness, swelling, warmth, burning, irritation, hives, itching, or a feeling of pressure where the injection was given;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.